‘Days Of Our Lives’ Spoilers: A Blast From The Past Could Be Returning To Salem

 Jordan has been quiet about the baby’s father and has not wanted to spill the identity of the man she shares her son with.
 Could that be because he’s from Salem, and she doesn’t want the Kiriakis clan on her back?

-Jay Kenneth Johnson previously played the role of Philip from 1999-2002 when he was one of popular teens along with Shawn Brady (then Jason Cook) and Belle Black (then Kirsten Storms) at Salem High.
+Jay Kenneth Johnson previously played the role of Philip from 1999-2002 when he was one of popular teens at Salem High, along with Shawn Brady (then Jason Cook) and Belle Black (then Kirsten Storms).
 He later became more likable when he fell hard for loner Chloe Lane (Nadia Bjorlin).

 Johnson came back to reprise the role in 2007, this time sticking around for about five years before leaving again in 2011.
 Of course, nothing has been confirmed and Philip’s return is just one of many rumors surrounding DOOL.

-Fans are always hoping that former characters will return, and it’s always a possibility as the soap’s landscape often changes and adapts, even bringing characters back from the dead after they’ve been killed off and have been gone for years.
+Fans are always hoping that former characters will return, and it’s always a possibility as the soap’s landscape often changes and adapts, even bringing characters back from the dead after they’ve been killed off and gone for years.

-Meanwhile, fans can keep an eye out for any clues that Jay Kenneth Johnson may be returning as Philip Kiriakis by tuning into Days of Our Lives, which airs every weekday afternoon on NBC.
+Meanwhile, fans can keep an eye out for any clues that Jay Kenneth Johnson may be returning as Philip Kiriakis by tuning in to Days of Our Lives, which airs every weekday afternoon on NBC.